archimede-institut/sage-euler-product/README.md

 Do not forget the . that refers to the current directory.

 When you don't want to install the package or you are testing some modifications to the source code, a more convenient way of using  **sage-euler-prodct** is to do everything locally.
-To do so, you need to compile the module in place via:

-	$ PYTHON setup.py build_ext --inplace

 Once done, you can import the sage-euler-product module.
 To check that you are actually using the right module (i.e. the local one) you can do in a SageMath session:

 	sage: import euler_product
 	sage: euler_product.__path__        # random
 	['/home/you/sage-euler-product/euler_product/']

 The result of the command must correspond to the path of the repository created by the command git clone given above.
-The compilation step PYTHON setup.py build_ext has to be redone each time you modify a C or Cython source file (i.e. with .c, .h, .pxd or .pyx extension).
-In other words, it is not needed if you only modify or create Python files (i.e. .py files).

 If you wish to install your custom version of sage-euler-product just use PIP as indicated before.